leon-perkovic/meta-discord-bot/README.md

 ### Application properties
 1. Move to **/src/main/resources** folder
 2. Open **application.properties** file
-3. Set *token* to created Application's bot token
+3. Set *token* to your bot's token
-4. Set *serverId* to ID of the server bot will be used on
+4. Set *serverId* to ID of your server
 5. Set *announcementChannel* to default channel that will be used for bot announcements
-6. Set roles to names of the roles on server bot will be used on
+6. Set all *roles* to role names on your discord server